newrelic/nr1-workshop/lab9/INSTRUCTIONS.md

 Lab 9: Leveraging NerdStore to manage configuration data
 ===========================================================

+*Note: There are a number of redacted screenshots in this lab due to the fact that I was exploring non-demo data.
+You screens will look different based on your data.*

 The purpose of this lab is demonstrate the use of NerdStore as a storage mechanism.

 After completing this lab you should know: